 2016 the year the music died!

-As 2016 comes to an end, I look back at some of the musicians we have lost over the last 13 months.
+As 2016 comes to an end, I look back at 18 musicians who died in 2016, well actually over the last 13 months.
 I have done 13 months rather than just 2016 so Rock God Lemmy can be included.

 28 December 2015: Lemmy